Michael Brown (The Left Banke, Montage, Stories and The Beckies)

 threatening enough on the last track that you expect Lloyd to kick

 down your door and deliver the song to your face.
-There is one
+Traveling Underground has one

-final straight power-pop song, "I Can't Understand It",
+final beauty of a power-pop song, "I Can't Understand It",

 "Brother Louie" ("I It Feels Good, Do It" and

-"Mammy Blue" with the latter sounding like a re-write of
+"Mammy Blue", the latter perhaps a re-write of

 their hit) fail to do so.
 Stories were going in an interesting